 Definition: Reported separately for electricity and gas.
-The count of residential accounts arrears that were transferred or sold after disconnection to a collection agency/third party after disconnection.
+The count of residential accounts for which total arrears were transferred or sold after disconnection to a collection agency/third party after disconnection.

 Note: in accordance with the Energy Retail Code, the sale of debt can only occur no sooner than 10 days after disconnection.